DaveSimoes/React-Tutorial-for-Student/README.md

 Next.js is maintained by [Vercel](https://vercel.com/).
 You can [deploy a Next.js app](https://nextjs.org/docs/app/building-your-application/deploying) to any Node.js or serverless hosting, or to your own server.
 Next.js also supports a [static export](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports) which doesn’t require a server.

-### Next js App Router
+## Next js App Router

-**[O *App Router* do Next.js](https://nextjs.org/docs) é uma reformulação das APIs Next.js com o objetivo de cumprir a visão de arquitetura full-stack da equipe React.** Ele permite buscar dados em componentes assíncronos que são executados no servidor ou mesmo durante a construção.
+[O *App Router* do Next.js](https://nextjs.org/docs) is a redesign of the Next.js APIs aiming to fulfill the React team’s full-stack architecture vision.
+It lets you fetch data in asynchronous components that run on the server or even during the build.

-Next.js é mantido pela [Vercel](https://vercel.com/).
-Você pode [implantar uma aplicação Next.js](https://nextjs.org/docs/app/building-your-application/deploying) para qualquer Node.js ou hospedagem sem servidor, ou para seu próprio servidor.
-Next.js também suporta [exportação estática](https://nextjs.org/docs/app/building-your-application/deploying/static-exports) que não requer um servidor.
+Next.js is maintained by [Vercel](https://vercel.com/).
+You can [deploy a Next.js](https://nextjs.org/docs/app/building-your-application/deploying) app to any Node.js or serverless hosting, or to your own server.
+Next.js also supports [static export](https://nextjs.org/docs/app/building-your-application/deploying/static-exports) which doesn’t require a server.

 ## JSX